killianarts/grug_stack_setup/README.md

 We didn't touch on why we installed `django-widget-tweaks` and `django-render-block`.

-In a future guide you will see a practical example of how these are used and why they are part of the GRUG stack development environment.
+In a future guide you will see a practical example of how these are used and why they are part of the Grug Stack development environment.
 To put it simply:

 1. `django-widget-tweaks` lets us style Django forms in the template, rather than in the `forms.py` file.
 That allows us to follow the principle of [Locality of Behavior](https://htmx.org/essays/locality-of-behaviour/).
 It also makes using Tailwind much easier.
 2. `django-render-block` similarly lets us include [template fragments](https://htmx.org/essays/template-fragments/) inside main template files, again allowing us to follow the principle of Locality of Behavior.